All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I taper off Thymosin Alpha-1 or stop abruptly?

-Unlike some hormonal therapies, Ta1 does not typically require tapering.
+Unlike some hormonal therapies, Ta1 doesn't typically require tapering.
 Most protocols involve simply stopping injections at the end of the active phase and resuming after the rest period.
-Ta1 does not cause dependence or withdrawal effects.
-However, always follow your physician's specific instructions.
+Ta1 doesn't cause dependence or withdrawal effects.
+But always follow your physician's specific instructions.

 Can I adjust my Thymosin Alpha-1 cycle on my own?